fooderappreturners/fooder_frontend/README.md

-# Fooder Application - Frontend :fried_shrimp::corn::banana::tomato::broccoli::fish:
+# Fooder Application - Frontend :fried_shrimp::corn::banana::tomato::fish:
 This is the front end of a Restaurant finder Application, built as a collaborative final project of the [Tech Returners](https://www.techreturners.com/) Your Journey Into Tech course.

 It integrates with a backend, available here :